omilli/omilli/README.md

   I've worked remotely with clients, designers, developers, content writers and others from the UK, Spain, Vietnam, Singapore, Russia, Estonia, Ukraine, Indonesia, Malaysia, Australia, Canada and the USA.

-  As of 2025, I am looking for a new adventure, Saas and/or AI and/or web3 preferably.
-I'm extremely unlikely to join a digital agency (never say never).
+  As of 2025, I am looking for a new adventure in Saas and/or AI and/or web3.
+I'm extremely unlikely to join a digital agency or work on proprietary software again (never say never).
 </details>

 ### 🧑‍🔬 The Nerd